smrafy20/PDF-to-Word-Converter-using-OCR/README.md

    - Enter your Google Gemini API key
    - Upload a PDF file (maximum size: 16MB)
    - Click "Extract Text" to process the file
-   - Download the extracted text as a .docx file
+   - Download the extracted text as a .docx or .txt file

 ## Configuration